 Telescoping rods are commonly utilized during hiking or camping.
 These rods rarely exceed eighteen inches when collapsed making them perfect for traveling.
 Some anglers even keep one of these rods in the trunk of their car for spur of the moment fishing trips.
 If weight and/or space is a concern for you, than a telescope rod is your best bet.

 Looking for your perfect fishing rod?
 Make sure you check out Groupon featuring a great selection of fishing rods and other fishing gear of the highest quality from the leading brands.
 At Groupon you will find everything you might need for fishing at the best price possible.
-Plus shopping at Groupon you can enjoy extra discount when using Groupon Coupons.
+We also recommend checking Groupon coupons page regularly for deals and extra discounts.
 Whether you are just a beginner in fishing or a professional in this sport at Groupon you are sure to find the gear that would suit your fishing needs best.

 Rod Brand Reviews: